alertbox/docsify-served/CONTRIBUTING.md

 ### Build and Run

-If you want to understand how Whale Docsify Served works, or debug an issue, you'll want to get the source, build it, and run it locally.
+If you want to understand how the tool works, or debug an issue, you'll want to get the source, build it, and run it locally.

 #### Step 1 Getting the source code